 Yet Yahweh knows that they are right that he cannot finally annul his pledge or give up his mindfulness.
 Before he lets Jerusalem fall, as Leviticus and Ezekiel present matters, he acknowledges it.
 “I will be mindful of my Jacob pledge and also of my Isaac pledge and also of my Abraham pledge I will be mindful.… I will be mindful for them of the pledge to the first people, whom I got out from the country of Egypt” (Lev 26:42, 45).
 “You have despised an oath in violating a pledge, but I for my part will be mindful of my pledge with you in your young days and I will establish it for you as a pledge for all time” (Ezek 16:59-60).
 Yes, “he will be mindful for all time of his pledge” (Ps 111:5).

-Pss 105 and 106, with their reference to mindfulness and the pledge, are among a number of Psalms that are open to “intertextual analysis” in light of their reference to Exodus or at least to the exodus (Emanuel, Bards, 2; see also, e.g., Estes; Fuad; Gillingham; Human; Niccacci).
+Pss 105 and 106, with their reference to mindfulness and the pledge, are among a number of Psalms that are open to “intertextual analysis” in light of their reference to Exodus or at least to the exodus (Emanuel, sorry, stet Bards see also, e.g., Estes; Fuad; Gillingham; Human; Niccacci).
 Ps 105 turns the entire story in Genesis to Joshua into a vehicle of confessional praise.
 Perhaps one should see the narrative itself as an implicit act of praise.
 Anyway, the psalm makes the praise explicit, with an initial hint that it will be turning the action that inspires praise into action that inspires prayer, and with a closing hint about turning it into action that inspires submission (vv.
 4, 45).
 In this connection, the psalm calls for mindfulness of Yahweh’s acts on Israel’s part (v.
 5), before testifying to Yahweh’s own mindfulness to which Israel’s mindfulness responds.
 Yahweh has indeed been mindful for all time of his pledge (vv.
 8–10).
 All the way to Canaan “he was mindful of his pledge with Abraham” (v.
 42).

 Ps 106 then walks through the story from Genesis to Kings and turns it into another kind of confession, in which Israel acknowledges its waywardness.
 One might again see the narrative itself as an implicit act of such acknowledgment, what von Rad called a Gerichtsdoxologie, an act of praise at the justice of the judgment of God.
 The psalm expresses a confidence that the waywardness it acknowledges, the exodus generation’s failure to be mindful (v.
 7) and its inclination rather to put Yahweh out of mind, to forget him (shakah, v.
 21), does not make it impossible to praise and pray, if one has now turned away from such waywardness.
 Even in the context of that waywardness, Yahweh has been mindful of his pledge (v.
 45).
 One can thus still urge him to be mindful (v.
 4).